The Food That Built America: Season 5 (2024)

+Season 6 (2025)

 Production

 In March 2019, the series was green-lit.
 In May 2020, the series was renewed for a second season.
 Yoshi Stone is the series' showrunner.
 Along with Stone, Kim Woodard, Greg Henry, and Isaac Holub executive produce for Lucky 8.
 Jim Pasquarella and Mary E. Donahue executive produce for the History Channel.

 Reception

 The first season garnered a total of 18.8 million viewers.

 Podcast

-In February 2021, the History Channel partnered with OZY Media to launch a podcast of the same name.
+In February 2021, the History Channel partnered with Ozy Media to launch a podcast of the same name.
 The first episode premiered on February 4, 2021.

 The Food That Built America Snack Sized

 In 2021, the producers of The Food That Built America created a new series called The Food That Built America Snack Sized by reediting some episodes to approximately half of the original size through the elimination of food historian commentary and some minor scenes to make smaller size episodes with a faster pace.